Friday, August 31, 2012

 This sandwich is simple, but provides lots of nutritional benefits: calcium and protein from the ricotta; vitamin K, folate, and omega-3s from the chive-wanut pesto I used; and carotenoids, Vitamin C, and manganese from the squash.
 Squash also offers a significant amount of lutein, which is key for pregnant and breastfeeding moms, as it helps protect babies' eyes and has also been found in infants' brains in the regions associated with memory and learning.

-So, without further ado, here's how to build this sandwich: Toast a slice of bread and spread with some ricotta and pesto (use your favorite kind).
+So, without further ado, here's how to build this sandwich: Toast a slice of bread and spread with some ricotta (try my easy, creamy homemade ricotta!) and pesto (use your favorite kind).
 Now, you could stop here and still have a nice little meal.

 Then, top with some chopped, grilled squash; I used a combo of zucchini and yellow squash.
 (If you have different grilled veggies—maybe peppers and mushrooms—go ahead and use them; whatever you like and have in the fridge is fine to use.)
 Again, it's perfectly yummy at this point.